 See you on trails!

 - Mt.
 Apo can be accessed through varied trails – Sibulan, Kidapawan, Kapatagan, and Talomo.
-Depending on your pace, this mountain can be hike in a day or more.
-In our case, we had it for three days excluding transport and hike to Kapatagan.
+Depending on your pace, this mountain can be hiked in a day or more.
+In our case, we had it for three days excluding transport and a hike to Kapatagan.